javaframework92/tutorial-app/public/tutorials/html/introduction.md

    - Officially released as the modern standard.

 ### Why HTML Keeps Evolving
-   - To support new devices (phones, tablets, smart TVs)
+   - To support new devices (phones, tablets, smart TVs).
-   - To enable rich multimedia experiences
+   - To enable rich multimedia experiences.
-   - To simplify development
+   - To simplify development.
-   - To make websites more accessible and responsive
+   - To make websites more accessible and responsive.